 2008 2009

-Audit Fees(1) \$ 761,000 \$ 705,000
+Audit Fees(1) \$ 761,000 \$ 755,000

-Audit-Related Fees(2) \$ 50,000
+Audit-Related Fees(2) \$ \$

-Tax Fees(3) 396,200 \$ 408,400
+Tax Fees(3) \$ 396,200 \$ 408,400

 All Other Fees(4)

 Total \$ 1,157,200 \$ 1,163,400

-- (1) Audit Fees consist of fees billed for professional services rendered for the audit of our consolidated annual financial statements and review of the interim consolidated financial statements included in quarterly reports, audit of our internal control over financial reporting as of December 31, 2009, professional services rendered in connection with our filing of various registration statements (including Form S-8 registration statements and a Form S-3 registration statement, including comfort letters) and other professional services that are normally provided by KPMG LLP in connection with statutory and regulatory filings or engagements. - (2) Audit-Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under Audit Fees. - (3) Tax Fees consist of fees billed for professional services rendered for tax compliance, tax advice and tax planning (domestic and international).
+- (1) Audit Fees consist of fees billed for professional services rendered for the audit of our consolidated annual financial statements and review of the interim consolidated financial statements included in quarterly reports, the audit of our internal control over financial reporting as of December 31, 2009, professional services rendered in connection with our filing of various registration statements (including Form S-8 registration statements and a Form S-3 registration statement, including related comfort letters) and other professional services that are normally provided by KPMG LLP in connection with statutory and regulatory filings or engagements. - (2) Audit-Related Fees consist of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under Audit Fees.
+During fiscal years 2008 and 2009 there were no such services rendered to us by KPMG LLP. - (3) Tax Fees consist of fees billed for professional services rendered for tax compliance, tax advice and tax planning (domestic and international).
 These services include assistance regarding federal, state and international tax compliance, acquisitions and international tax planning. - (4) All Other Fees consist of fees for products and services other than the services reported above.
 During fiscal years 2008 and 2009 there were no such services rendered to us by KPMG LLP.